Distributed Communication#

 Getting Started with Ring#

 The ring backend does not depend on any third party library so it is always available.
 It uses TCP sockets so the nodes need to be reachable via a network.
 As the name suggests the nodes are connected in a ring which means that rank 1 can only communicate with rank 0 and rank 2, rank 2 only with rank 1 and rank 3 and so on and so forth.
-As a result send() and recv() with arbitrary sender and receiver is not supported in the ring backend.
+As a result send() and recv() with arbitrary sender and receiver are not supported in the ring backend.

 Defining a Ring#